Newsom tours damage from August Complex

-In an effort to continue to build wildfire resiliency, state and federal officials met at the burn scar of the August Complex on Wednesday.
+In an effort to continue to build wildfire resiliency, state and federal officials met at the burn scar of the August Complex last week.

 “California is fortunate to have strong federal partners committed to taking aggressive action to tackle the existential threat of catastrophic wildfires in the West driven by climate change impacts,” said Governor Gavin Newsom.
 “Together, we’re scaling up our vital work to improve the health of forests and landscapes across multiple ownerships and jurisdictions and ensuring we prioritize efforts in communities that face the greatest risks.”